reactjs/react.dev/src/content/reference/react/cache.md

 }
 ```

 In the above example, <CodeStep step={2}>`Precipitation`</CodeStep> and <CodeStep step={1}>`Temperature`</CodeStep> each call `cache` to create a new memoized function with their own cache look-up.
-If both components render for the same `cityData`, they will do duplicate work to call `calculateWeekReport`.
+If both Components render for the same `cityData`, they will do duplicate work to call `calculateWeekReport`.

-In addition, `Temperature` creates a <CodeStep step={1}>new memoized function</CodeStep> each time the component is rendered which doesn't allow for any cache sharing.
+In addition, `Temperature` creates a <CodeStep step={1}>new memoized function</CodeStep> each time the Component is rendered which doesn't allow for any cache sharing.

-To maximize cache hits and reduce work, the two components should call the same memoized function to access the same cache.
+To maximize cache hits and reduce work, the two Components should call the same memoized function to access the same cache.
 Instead, define the memoized function in a dedicated module that can be [`import`-ed](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/import) across components.

 ```js [[3, 5, "export default cache(calculateWeekReport)"]]
 // getWeekReport.js